VisitRome.com

 Another significant historical site is the Circus Maximus, an ancient chariot racing arena.
 Visitors can see the ruins, learn about the history, and attend cultural events in the area.
 This combination of history and nature makes it a suitable destination for a leisurely stroll.

-For an authentic experience, consider visiting the Trastevere neighbourhood.
+For an authentic taste, consider visiting the Trastevere neighbourhood.
 Check out this guide to find attractions and activities in Trastevere.
 It is a place to witness traditional Rome, with narrow cobblestone streets and a relaxed atmosphere.

 Visitors shouldn't miss the Spanish Steps, a prime spot for people-watching and taking in the city's atmosphere.
 The steps are centrally located, making them a good base for further exploration.